Next to Lead

 The program covers association volunteer and professional leadership skills, explores issues affecting women in the workplace, and addresses topics relevant to the profession of architecture.

-Yes, participants will receive special recognition at both Women’s Leadership Summit and AIA Leadership Summit.
+Yes, participants will receive special recognition at both Women’s Leadership Summit and AIA26.

 Next to Lead advances racial equity by supporting racially and ethnically diverse women in achieving leadership roles within AIA.
 This commitment reflects AIA’s broader goal of promoting diversity and inclusion within the architecture profession and beyond.